Terradue/doc-tep-geohazards/source/tutorials/tio.rst

         :width: 750px
         :align: center

-The region of interest parameter define what subset of the optical products we will process.
-This is important that it is a subset of those products, and it will reduce the requirement in disk space/memory/cpu to process the timeserie.
+.. note:: The region of interest parameter define what subset of the optical
+    products we will process, or how different product must be mosaiced.
+It also allows to lower the computation time and disk space requirements by processing a smaller area.

+.. caution:: It is important that the region of interest is a subset of
+    the imagery products.
+It is not advised to select an area of interest that overlap between orbits trajectory as results are not predictable between the time the satellite orbit the earth.

 Run the job
 ===========